 Substance Use Awareness and Education during COVID-19

 More and more state and government leaders, celebrities, and musicians have been open about how addiction affected their lives or the lives of friends and loved ones.
 The more frank conversations we have about social isolation, mental health, and substance use, the stronger the message will be to anyone and everyone to reach out (virtually) and connect those in need with services in their communities.
+It is important to prioritize mental and emotional health.
 With quality rehabs in North Carolina, there’s no better time than now to reach out and ask for help.
 Contact us at Asheville Recover Center today.